jdhenke/celestrium/doc/paper.md

 Prior to Celestrium, several javascript graph visualization frameworks existed.
 They and their differences with Celestrium are listed here.

-[**Canviz**](http://stackoverflow.com/a/5715325) can render standard `.dot` files as a graph, which Celestrium cannot do.
+[**Canviz**](http://stackoverflow.com/a/5715325) can render standard `.dot` files as a graph, which Celestrium cannot do - Celestrium needs a graph in a JSON representation.
 However, the resulting visualization is static - the nodes cannot be moved.
 In Celestrium, nodes can be clicked, selected and dragged, continuously altering the layout of the graph.

 [**Javascript InfoVis Toolkit**](http://philogb.github.io/jit/index.html) and [**VivaGraphJS**](https://github.com/anvaka/VivaGraphJS) are more dynamic and can detect user interaction with nodes, for example.
 However, they are only responsible for rendering the graph's layout.
-Ultimately, what separates Celestrium from all other libraries is it has extra plug-and-play features builtin such as being able to manipulate and view the distributions of link strengths providing an API to easily communicate with JSON server endpoints to populate the visualization.
+Ultimately, what separates Celestrium from all other libraries is it has extra plug-and-play features builtin such as being able to manipulate and view the distributions of link strengths and providing an API to easily communicate with JSON server endpoints to populate the visualization.

-In a sense, Celestrium takes graph visualization platforms further by providing default, but replaceable, implementations of common functionalities to make creating graph visualizations easier.
+In a sense, Celestrium takes graph visualization platforms further by providing default, implementations of common functionalities to make creating graph visualizations easier.
 Celestrium is intended for the case where a user wants to visually analyze a graph database which is too big to understand all at once and so must be investigated from a particular node or nodes outwards, bottom up.

 ## Example Interface